What is Remote Sensing?

 Remote sensing sensors installed on satellites capture light or energy coming from the Earth.
 This energy/light coming from the sun has to pass through the atmosphere twice before it reaches the sensors.
 Therefore, there are two classifications of radiation i.e., the incoming solar radiation known as shortwave radiation, and the one that is radiated from the earth is known as longwave radiation.

-Above figure shows the distribution of Shortwave Radiations coming from the Sun
+The figure shows the distribution of Shortwave Radiations coming from the Sun

 Longwave Radiation is emitted from the earth after it absorbs the shortwave radiation.
 These radiations have a lower frequency (wavelength is higher than 3 micrometres), carry less energy, and are responsible for heating our atmosphere directly.

-Above figure shows the distribution of Longwave Radiation emitted from Earth
+The figure shows the distribution of Longwave Radiation emitted from Earth

 Atmospheric Window